-Q5: I am interested in playing western music on the shakuhachi.
+Q5: I am interested in playing Western music on the shakuhachi.
 Is it essential that I order a seven-hole instrument?

 A: No. All twelve tones of the chromatic scale can be played on a five-hole shakuhachi as one develops and refines technique on the instrument.
 Learning to half- and quarter-hole certain notes as well as altering the angle at which the shakuhachi is blown (meri-kari, in Japanese), enables the player to produce all of the tones on the western musical scale.
 The seven-hole flute is a short-cut providing commonly played notes used in western music and may be an asset if one desires to play this music exclusively on the shakuhachi.